miekg/xdoc/README.md

 ## .xdoc.yaml

-This YAML file contains various options, such as the git ref used to needs to be retreived, the markdown flavor used for parsing and which "doc" directory to use (defaults to `xdoc`).
+This YAML file contains various options, such as the git ref used to needs to be retrieved, the markdown flavor used for parsing and which "doc" directory to use (defaults to `xdoc`).
 This file MUST exist in the master branch of the repository.